 5 cr. hrs.; 3.5 lecture hours; 4.5 lab hours per week.

-Prerequisites: NURS 112 or NURS 112P, NURS 138, and PSYC 200 "C" or better and BIOL 145 "B" or better.
+Prerequisites: NURS 112 or NURS 112P, NURS 138, and BIOL 146 "B" or better.

-Psychosocial Nursing Concepts is designed to assist students in developing critical thinking skills as they utilize the nursing process and nursing skills to plan and provide care for selected clients.
-This course will include the nursing care and management of pediatric, adolescent and adult clients with a focus on the nurse's role in the care of individuals who experience difficulty with psychosocial adaptation.
+Psychosocial Nursing Concepts is designed to assist students in developing clinical reasoning skills as they utilize the nursing process and nursing skills to plan and provide care for selected clients.
+This course will include the nursing care and management of pediatric, adolescent and adult patients with a focus on the nurse's role in the care of individuals who experience difficulty with psychosocial adaptation.